 Salvador Dali is the artist behind this piece, which bears a simulated signature.
-The artwork, titled “Don Quixote” and also referred to as "Equestrian Portrait of the Count-Duke of Olivares," is created using the offset lithograph technique.
+The artwork, titled “Don Quixote” and also referred to as "Equestrian Portrait of the Count-Duke of Olivares," .
 It measures 22 by 30.5 inches.

 Artist: Salvador Dali